 Mass Transit Since 2000

 1. Elevated Light Rail aka Skytrain aka Bangkok Transit System (BTS)

-In an attempt to alleviate traffic congestion and speed the flow of traffic on main inner city arteries, the government began construction of the first elevated light rail rapid transit system in the late 1990s.
+In an attempt to alleviate traffic congestion and speed the flow of traffic on the main inner-city arteries, the government began construction of the first elevated light rail rapid transit system in the late 1990s.
 On a trip to Thailand in 1997, I can recall seeing the construction of reinforced concrete pillars for the Skytrain in the center of Sukhumvit Road in the downtown tourist area.
 By December of 1999, the first two lines of the Skytrain were opened.
 The Sukhumvit Line now runs between the Mo Chit Station in north-central Bangkok to the Bearing Station in the southeastern part of the city.
 Its length is 60 km and it passes through business and tourist areas on Sukhumvit and Pahon Yothin Roads.
 The smaller Saphan Taksin Line extends from the National Stadium Station to the Bang Wo Station across the Chao Phraya River in Thonburi.
 It passes through the central business district and the Si Lom tourist area.

 From 2009-2011 extensions were completed to both the Sukhumvit and Saphan Taksin lines.
 On May 15, 2009, a short extension of the Saphan Taksin Line was opened.
 Trains now can run across the Chao Phraya River from the Saphan Taksin Station to the Bang Wo Station in Thonburi.

 On August 12, 2011, a 5 km extension of the Sukhumvit Line was opened.
 Skytrains now run from the On Nut Station to the Soi Bearing Terminal Station which is on the border of Bang Na District in Bangkok and North Samrong in Samut Prakarn Province.